cube-js/cube/docs/Cube.js-ClI/Reference.md

 ## generate

 `generate` command helps building data schema for existing database tables.
-You can only run `generate` from an Cube.js app directory.
+You can only run `generate` from the Cube.js app directory.
 This command could not be used without an active [Database connection](/connecting-to-the-database).

 ### Usage